davidn000/luaflow/README.md

 ## About

-Luaflow is a web framework for Lua that revolves around an object orientated building process designed for agile development.
-Currently I'm using apache2's built in module 'mod_lua'.
-This module allows the server to parse lua files.
+Luaflow is a web framework for Lua that revolves around an object orientated building process designed for agile web development.
+Currently I'm using apache2's built in module 'mod_lua' but there are plans to bring Luaflow to nginx and other webservers. mod_lua allows the server to parse lua files.
 You can enable this module by adding ``LoadModule lua_module modules/mod_lua.so`` to your ``httpd.conf`` file for apache2.

 - XAMPP httpd.conf: xampp/apache/conf/httpd.conf